-This is the time of the year we'd normally be encouraging people to be outside with our Discover National Parks Fortnight campaign and events.
-However, because of the impact of the COVID-19 restrictions, we've changed our plans and postponed the campaign and related events.
-But be assured we'll be back later in the year with a host of great ideas and events to help you be outside once restrictions begin to lift, and we'll post updates here
+This is the time of the year we'd be encouraging you to get outdoors for Discover National Parks Fortnight.
+However, due to COVID-19 restrictions, we've postponed the campaign and related events.
+Be assured the event will be back later in the year with great ideas and events to inspire you get outside once restrictions lift, updates will be posted here.

 The UK’s fifteen National Parks are each unique – some have high mountains others meandering wetlands and dramatic coastline.
 They offer infinite opportunities to explore, learn, relax, unwind, whether its a gentle family walk with little ones exploring every tree and flower along the way, action adventures to tempt teens away from their phones or cultural events exploring the special history of the National Parks.
 Find out about the wide range of events and activities here.